Top 10 Must-Read Maritime Novels

 8. Aubrey–Maturin series

 British novelist Patrick O’Brian’s Aubrey–Maturin series, a sequence of over 20 nautical historical novels, is another sea saga of the Napoleonic Wars.
-Published between 1969 and 1999, the story of the novels is set in the Royal Navy during the Napoleonic Wars.
+Published between 1969 and 1999, the story is set in the Royal Navy during the Napoleonic Wars.

 The novels are built around the friendship of Jack Aubrey and Stephen Maturin, the English naval captain, and the Irish–Catalan physician, respectively.

-Often described as the best historical novels were ever written, O’Brian’s works offers a detailed depiction of 19th-century life and many among this series reached The New York Times Best Seller list.
+Often described as the best historical novels ever written, O’Brian’s works offer a detailed depiction of 19th-century life and many among this series reached The New York Times Best Seller list.

 The last and unfished novel in the series was published four years after the demise of O’Brian in 2000.